HeirBeam/Chromeapp-ColdTurkey/README.md

 # Tab Auto Closer Chrome Extension

 I had been spending too much time on youtube so I decided to create and extension to put a time limit on the time I spend on youtube.

-Automatically close tabs from specified websites after a set period.
+This extension automatically close tabs from specified websites after a set period.
 This extension allows you to add websites and a time limit so that tabs from those sites will close automatically each time they’re opened.

 ### Features